 Stem rust can occur in all regions of Victoria where susceptible varieties are grown.
 However, the likelihood of a stem rust epidemic is increased by several factors:

-- Favourable weather conditions, which includes good spring rains and warm (15-30oC) humid conditions.
-If the two requirements above are met and there is a wet spring, an outbreak is likely to occur.
+- favourable weather conditions, which includes good spring rains and warm (15-30C) humid conditions.

 Pre-season management of stem rust